30-Day Family Itinerary for New Zealand

 Most families come to New Zealand to experience the great Kiwi road trip.
 With that in mind, renting a car or campervan allows families to have full flexibility compared to using public transport or bus tours.
 However, parents who are on a tight budget might want to consider the national bus service.
 The best ways to get around, using the below itinerary, are as follows:

-- Rental car or campervan – Enjoy complete freedom to visit all of the stops we recommend in this family one-month itinerary by renting a car or campervan.
-As this itinerary starts in Auckland and ends in Queenstown, we recommend choosing a rental company that have depots in both cities – don’t worry, there are many.
-Start your research using The Guide to Renting a Car or Campervan in New Zealand.
+Enjoy complete freedom to visit all of the stops we recommend in this family one-month itinerary by renting a car or campervan.
+As this itinerary starts in Auckland and ends in Queenstown, we recommend choosing a rental company that has depots in both cities – don’t worry, there are many.
+Start your research using The Guide to Renting a Car or The Guide Renting a Campervan in New Zealand.

-- National bus service – InterCity offers the cheapest way to get between the destinations mentioned in this budget itinerary.
+InterCity offers the cheapest way to get between the destinations mentioned in this family itinerary.
 The downside is that you are restrained by bus schedules.
 Find out more about the passes available in What’s the Difference Between InterCity Bus Passes?

-- Domestic flights – The below itinerary begins in Auckland and ends in Queenstown.
-Both cities have international airports and are well connected with domestic flights.
+The below itinerary begins in Auckland and ends in Queenstown.
+Both cities have international airports and are well-connected with domestic flights.
 If you’re leaving from Auckland, you will need to consider booking a domestic flight from Queenstown to Auckland.

 For tips to help make your road trip run smoothly, check out the 10 Ways to Relax on a Road Trip.